 When you choose us, not only can you rest assured that your materials are dealt with appropriately and efficiently (be it scrap metal, ELVs or WEEE), but that we record all transactions, manually and electronically, we track all our vehicles by GPS and we also offer ways to out the logistics of transporting scrap metal for processing – for example, our mobile balers allow you to have your materials baled and, therefore, to cut the cost of haulage by ensuring the payload is maximised.

 Don’t hesitate to contact Morecambe Metals today and we’ll be more than happy to discuss our many services and equipment.
-We work with domestic and trade clients, as well as commercial and corporate, so we’re used to processing a variety of scrap materials; we also offer a factory clearance service, scrap metal collection service, and more.
+We work with domestic and trade clients, as well as commercial and corporate, so we’re used to processing a variety of scrap materials; we also offer an industrial dismantling service, scrap metal collection service, and more.